richardm/richardm.github.io/docs/principles/index.md

 - Principle: You only get better when you invest effort.
   > "I'm good at everything I put effort into." - Polina Giralt.

+- **Trust your gut, and look for bias.** Your instincts are based in your experiences, and experienced people have highly refined instincts.
+Learn when to trust your gut and when not to.
+Deveop a curiosity about why you have strong instincts.
+Critique your instincts.
+Look for bias.
+Don't follow it blindly.
+By doing so, your intuition will become even sharper and more accurate.
+  - and attempt to reverse engineer it.
+If your gut says not to make a hire, try to figure out why.
+You may make a few mistakes learning to trust your gut, but it’s important to develop this ability. -> Learn when to trust your gut and when not to trust your gut (aka instinct, intuition).
+- Develop a curiosity about your intuitions.
+Your intuitions are based in your experiences.
+Learn to reduce them to writing (as principles) so you can test and refine them.
+Formalize your thinking and share it to give others the benefit of your insights.

 ## Other Principles